Indian-American economist Abhijit Banerjee and two others win Nobel for efforts to alleviate poverty

 Banerjee was among a group of economists who, in March, urged the Centre to restore the integrity of statistical organisations in India.

 The 2019 Nobel Prize for economics was awarded to Abhijit Banerjee, Esther Duflo and Michael Kremer on Monday.
 They won it “for their experimental approach to alleviating global poverty.”
+Esther Duflo is only the second woman to receive the prestigious prize.

 Banerjee and Duflo, who are married to each other, co-founded the Abdul Latif Jameel Poverty Action Lab in 2013, and teach at the Massachusetts Institute of Technology.
 Kremer teaches at Harvard University.